timraay/Barricade/README.md

 4. #### Link up your admin tools.

-    Use the `/integrations` command, then press the `Add integration...` button.
+    Use the `/config integrations` command, then press the `Add integration...` button.
 Select the type of admin tool you're trying to integrate and fill in the required details.

 ## Frequently Asked Questions (FAQ)